It is a medicine used by women to prevent and treat bone loss (osteoporosis) after menopause.

 How to use

-Read the Medication Guide provided by your pharmacist before you start taking raloxifene and each time you buy it again.
+Read the Medication Guide provided by your pharmacist before you start taking raloxifene and each time you repurchase it.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth, with or without food, as directed by your doctor, usually once a day.
 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time every day.

 Make sure you get enough calcium and vitamin D in your diet.
 Consult your doctor or pharmacist to see if you need to take calcium and vitamin D supplements.